-Activity/Event Month Comments Identification of Impacted Schools February 2020 Transportation department will prepare routing to determine impacted schools Stakeholder Consultation February to March 2020 The consultation will include the following groups: Trustees Superintendents Principals School Staff Childcares & EDP programs
+Activity/Event Month Comments Identification of Impacted Schools February 2020 Transportation department will prepare routing to determine impacted schools Stakeholder Information Sessions February to March 2020 The information sessions will include the following groups: • Trustees • Superintendents

-Agei nda Page 115

-School Councils

-SEAC

-PIAC

-Parents

-Completion and notification of final bell changes End of March 2020 The transportation department will advise schools of new bell times and provide communication tools for informing parents.
+Principals School Staff Childcares & EDP programs School Councils SEAC PIAC Parents notification of final bell changes March 2020 The transportation department will advise schools of new bell times and provide communication tools for informing parents.
 Both the board and transportation websites will be updated with information for parents/guardians.
 A final report on the implementation of the change in bell times will be provided to FBEC in the April round of meetings.